How to find security vulnerabilities in Drupal CMS (Content Management System)?

 You can perform a test on multiple URL’s simultaneously, and results are shown on the terminal.
 Droopescan can also work with WordPress, Joomla, Moodle, and SilverStripe.
 But for WordPress, I would recommend checking this list of the scanner.

 Drupal vulnerability scan by Pentest-Tools is an online scanner where you can audit your site security to find out vulnerabilities in plugins, configuration, and core files.

 The scan results are well explained, and you have an option to get it in PDF format.
 You require 50 credits to run this tool.

 A python-based utility to perform enumeration and exploitation against Drupal 6 and 8 versions.
 You can run Drupwn in two modes.

 And, exploit mode to check vulnerabilities.

 You can get it started by installing using Python or Docker image.

-SUCURI SiteCheck is general security scanner to quickly find out if your Drupal site is infected with known malware, having an out-dated software, blacklisted and popular website error.
+SUCURI SiteCheck is a general security scanner to quickly find out if your Drupal site is infected with known malware, having an out-dated software, blacklisted, and popular website error.
 Nothing specific to Drupal but worth scanning any Internet site.

-SUCURI also provide continuous security for Drupal sites to protect and accelerate.
+SUCURI also provides continuous security for Drupal sites to protect and accelerate.

 A free online passive scan to perform the basic test on the following.